licium/OCCP/docs/main.md

 management information to digital content.

-![Fig. 1: example of a content certificate, image via pixabay.com](images/occp-image1.png)
+![Fig. 1: example of a content certificate, image via pixabay.com](images/occp-image1.png) *Fig. 1: example of a content certificate, image via pixabay.com*

 Public organisations can act as certification authorities.
 By means of one blockchain transaction certifiers openly testify that they have